 It would be safe to say that most people probably already assumed he lives a lavish lifestyle.
 Being caught lying about it probably wasn’t the best move for his personal brand.
 Instead he was turned into a meme all over social media.
 So naturally the #BowWowChallenge was born; it blew up worldwide poking fun at Bow Wow.

 From a social media branding perspective this was obviously a major faux pas because of the damage it did to his brand.
 It actually now questions how successful he really is if he has to keep up appearances.
 So, why is it so important that we learn a lesson from this?

 Managing your social media properly is the take away from this massive blunder.
 Social media opens up your brand to being closely examined.
 Therefore, it is always important to never deceive or make your brand look untrustworthy or unreliable.
 If people can’t trust your brand then you won’t have their support.

 Instead it’s important to build up a following with personal and credible relationships.
 That’s how you can convert followers into customers.
 Just look at the millions of followers Bow Wow has.
 Despite this high number, his engagement rates are devastatingly low.
 Meaning, he has no personal relationship with his followers and therefore a poor social media strategy.

 Learn from his mistakes.
-Think about the last time you checked or heard about Bow Wow on social media.
+Think about the last time you checked or heard about Bow Wow on Instagram.
 You haven’t because he didn’t have a relationship with his followers.
 Be real and engage.
 Interested in stepping up your social media presence?
 Get a free quote from us today!